 Which service handles multi-state payroll best?

-ADP and Paychex both excel at multi-state payroll due to their enterprise-grade tax compliance infrastructure.
+ADP and Paychex both excel at multi-state payroll due to enterprise-grade tax compliance infrastructure.
 Both handle state reciprocity agreements, local taxes, and multi-state employee situations.
-Gusto covers all 50 states but may be less efficient for businesses with employees spread across many jurisdictions.
+Gusto covers all 50 states but is less efficient for businesses with employees spread across many jurisdictions.

 Which has the best mobile app?

-Gusto and ADP both offer well-designed mobile apps allowing employers to run payroll, view team details, and manage benefits.
+Gusto and ADP both have well-designed mobile apps allowing employers to run payroll, view team details, and manage benefits.
 All three apps support employee access to pay stubs and tax documents.